 All around your table.

 a.
-When you eat the labor of your hands, you shall be happy: The Psalmist had in mind the hard working farmer who is fed and who enjoys the fruit of his own work.
+When you eat the labor of your hands, you shall be happy: The psalmist had in mind the hard-working farmer who enjoys the food of his own work.
 Though an element of work is cursed since Adam’s time (Genesis 3:17-19), at least a portion of this curse is taken away for the one who fears the LORD.

 i.
 “Thy labour shall not be vain and fruitless, and the fruit of thy labours shall not be taken away from thee, and possessed by others, as God threatened to the disobedient, Deuteronomy 28, but enjoyed by thyself with comfort and satisfaction.”
 (Poole)

 ii.
 “That is, thou shalt reap and receive the sweet of thy sweat, whether it be of the brow or of the brain, according to the kind of thy calling.”
 (Trapp)

 iii.
 “Thou shalt not be exempted from labour.
 Thou shalt work: But God will bless and prosper that work, and thou and thy family shall eat of it.
 Ye shall all live on the produce of your own labour, and the hand of violence shall not be permitted to deprive you of it.”
 (Clarke)

 b.
 Your wife shall be like a fruitful vine: The one who fears the Lord may be blessed with a large, happy home.
 The home is happy in its very heart, and the children flourish.
 As they gather (all around your table) there is a sense of community and happiness.